These healthy homemade instant noodles are an easy and delicious vegetarian lunch idea! Prep them in mason jars then just add water!

 - Shelled edamame – snap peas, green peas or fava beans would be good too.

-- Carrot – try adding in some shredded cucumber or diced celery instead.
+- Carrot – try adding in some shredded cucumber or slices of celery instead.

 - Red pepper – use any colour bell pepper of your choice.